-disk-dir - Directory to save files from disk. arch-dir, - Directory to save files to arch. , +all - Save all files, modified or not. -clear - Do not clear the file's modified bit. +list-only - Show what will be done, but don't do it. +pause - Prompt for diskette/tape before starting. -verbose - Do not print filenames while operating. pf=pattern - Save only files whose names match this pattern. pd=pattern - Save only directories whose names match this pattern. pp =pattern - Save only files whose full path match this pattern. g=group - Save only files belonging to this group. m=member d=date - Save only files created/modified since this date. t=time - Save only files created/modified since this time. +before - Change sense of d= and t=. l=levels - Only descend this far in subdirectories. e=err_file - Name of files to place errors in.
+disk-dir - Directory to save files from disk.

+- pause - Do not clear the file's modified bit.

+- prompt for diskette/tape before starting.

+- verbose - Do not print filenames while operating.

+pf=pattern - Save only files whose names match this pattern. pd=pattern - Save only directories whose names match this pattern. pp=pattern - Save only files whose full path match this pattern. g=group - Save only files belonging to this group.

+m=member - Save only files belonging to this member.

+d=date - Save only files created/modified since this date. t=time - Save only files created/modified since this time.

++before - Change sense of d= and t=.

+l=levels - Only descend this far in subdirectories.

+e=err file - Name of files to place errors in.